 AGGRESSIVE ADVOCACY.
 UNPARALLELED SERVICE.

-A Timeline of Robinhood’s Legal and Regulatory Stumbles
+Robinhood Class Action Lawsuit: A Timeline of Legal and Regulatory Challenges

 Updated June 30, 2021.